Not yet categorized

 August 2, 2010

 Your business is growing and profitable, then BOOM, you hit a speed bump.
 Or you get stuck in a swamp.
 What happened?
-You ran into one of the growth barriers that are dang near universal.
+The bigger you grow, the tougher it can be to grow yet larger.
+I call this the “paradox of small business growth.”

 April 27, 2010